-28.1 22.1 Land Use Boundaries
+28.1 Land Use Boundaries

 It is intended that the boundaries of the land use designations be considered as approximate.
 Boundaries of land use designations coincide with distinguishable features such as roads, public laneways, utility corridors, railroads, watercourses, or other clearly defined physical features.
-In all other instances, boundaries of land use designations shall be determined by review of: existing zoning by-laws; prevailing lot depths; orientation of lot frontages; lot patterns; and land use patterns. unless they are bounded by roads, railways or other physical or geographical barriers.
+In all other instances, boundaries of land use designations shall be determined by review of: existing zoning by-laws; prevailing lot depths; orientation of lot frontages; lot patterns; and land use patterns.
 Therefore, amendments to this Plan will not be required in order to make minor adjustments to the approximate land use boundaries or to the location of roads provided the general intent of the plan is preserved.

-28.2 22.2 Numerical Criteria and Standards
+28.2 Numerical Criteria and Standards